geoserver/geoserver-history/doc/user/source/introduction/gettinginvolved.rst

 Translation
 -----------

 We would like GeoServer available in as many languages as possible, just as we want spatial data to be available to all.
-The two areas of GeoServer to translate are the text for the :ref:`Web Administration Tool <web_admin_quickstart>` and this documentation.
-Eventually we would even like to set up GeoServer community sites in different languages, if you are interested in this please let us know.
+The two areas of GeoServer to translate are the text for the :ref:`web_admin` and this documentation.
+Eventually we would even like to set up GeoServer community sites in different languages.
+If you are interested in this please let us know.

 Suggest improvements
 --------------------